tautaus/learning-note/CPP notes/Algebraic Data Types.md

 `Tuple` is a multi-variate case of `pair` when people need more than 2 results.

 `Optional` is not used in STL.
 It tells the caller that the function might result "no result".
 We can use `.value_or` to shorten the code of checking the flag.

+### Terminology

+*Engage* and *disengage* are only relevant to `optional`.
+An `optional` holds a value is said to be engaged, and vice versa.
+As mentioned above, we use `has_value` to test it.

+We can treat variant or optional as a buffer that may or may not hold a value so that we can *emplace* an object into them.
+When emplace a new object, the old value will be deleted if exists.

+While constructing a variant or optional with an object already emplaced, we can simply use `=` to implicitly move the objects.
+However, when the object is not movable, we will have to use in_place construction to let the constructor to forward the argument to the constructor.
+For example, `optional<string> o(std::in_place, “abc”)` or `variant<int, string> v(std::in_place_type<std::string>, “abc”)`.